Monitor221hz/Pandora-Behaviour-Engine-Plus/README.md

 #### Input:

 The input is usually a parameter of the operation that is significant for manual debugging.
-The most common input are xml paths which denote the path to the area of the xml file where it failed.
+The most common input are xml paths which denote the path to the area of the xml file where an edit failed.
 <br/>

 Can you see why this edit failed?